psychemedia/storytelling-notes/and-the-girl-played-on.md

 *Based on Daniel Morden's retelling.
 There is a callback to the Nettle Spinner as the girl leaves the crossroads.*

 Once there was a house, a happy house.
-A house that had known the sound of children playing in the gardens, and of chatter on the terrace.
+A house that had known the sound of children playing in the gardens, and of cocktail party chatter on the terrace.

 But now it was known as the weeping house.
 A dog wept in the yard outside.
 The birds wept in the gutters.